Reed Smith LLP - The Inside View

 Summer program

 The firm’s Summer Associate Academy provides students with an array of training sessions on topics like diversity and inclusion, writing and research, and timekeeping.
-There’s also a Q&A with the global managing partner, Sandy Thomas.
+There’s also a Q&A with the global managing partner.
 Some offices also host additional training – a mediation simulation and M&A case study are the most popular every year.
-Some offices also pair summers with a dedicated writing coach to help tighten up their drafting.
-Social events vary by office but are available in the virtual setting and are organized via zoom.
+All offices also ensure summers have a dedicated writing coach to help tighten up their drafting.
+Social events vary by office.
 Most summers are given offers and most accept them.

 Top tips for this stage: